Hi there,

 Some more of turning crochet into knitting, i thought i relive the crochet turtleneck sweater just with a colour block feel this time around.

-This crochet colour block turtleneck sweater brings out the creator in you as it allows you to play with the design.
+This crochet turtleneck colour block sweater brings out the creator in you as it allows you to play with the design.
 Change the colours around as you wish.
 Make the collar longer or shorter.
 You are in charge.

-crochet colour block turtleneck sweater free pattern
+crochet turtleneck colour block sweater pattern

 Terminology: US